Justlesia/predict-atm-pressure/README.md

    Skip this step and go through to the 2 step.
    1. Go to use `` heroku cml`` in the repository and type the following commands.
 The `heroku.yml` in the folder will be used to create a docker image and run the app.
       ```
+      heroku login
+      git init
+      heroku git:remote -a name_of_the_project

       git add .
       git commit -m "add bild from heroku.yml"
       push heroku master
       ```

+   2. Now the app running at the address http://predict-atm-pressure-5bc65bbe7521.herokuapp.com/predict.
-   2. To test if the docker container was built properly and running, go to the test_heroku.py
+      To test if the docker container was built properly and running, go to the test_heroku.py
       ```
       python test_heroku.py
       ```
-   3. If the prediction services give prediction, the heroku app is working.
+   4. If the prediction services give prediction, the heroku app is working.